The Greatest “Secret” of Success

 b.
 Unless we teach them the truth, who will?

-5. We also must understand that evangelism is not an option.
+5. We also must understand that evangelism is not an option for the child of God.

 a.
 If we love Jesus, we will obey Him (John 14:15),